-- All three organizations have membership criteria about the size of business you run or are part of, and your role in that organization, before you can join.
+- All three organizations have membership criteria about the size of business you run (or are part of), and your role in that organization.

 - YPO is for Chief Executives, Chairman of the Board, Presidents, Managing Directors, or Managing Partners of an organization.
 You must apply before age 45 (hence the “young” in Young Presidents Organization).

 - WPO is for women Presidents, CEOs, and Managing Directors of privately held multimillion-dollar companies.
 To qualify, your organization must have $2 million in gross annual sales for a product-based business or $1 million for a service-based business, ownership interest in the business at some level, and senior management responsibilities for attorneys and accountants.

 - EO is for entrepreneurs.
 Members of EO must be the owner, founder or majority stakeholder of a business earning a minimum of $1 million in revenue during the most recent fiscal year.
 They also have an Accelerator program for smaller businesses.

 - Often these groups will run through a local chapter, plus have conferences at the regional/national/international levels.
 Many have a strong community aspect, and the focus might be primarily on peer-to-peer networking and education rather than masterminding.

 - They often have roundtable discussions at the chapter level, as well as support, networking, and education.